 In May 2017, the FASB issued ASU 2017-09, "Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting," which provides guidance about which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting in Topic 718.
-This pronouncement is effective for annual reporting periods beginning after December 15, 2017 (quarter ending September 30, 2018 for the Company).
+This pronouncement is effective for annual reporting periods beginning after December 15, 2017, including interim periods within those periods (quarter ending September 30, 2018 for the Company).
 Early adoption is permitted.
 The Company is currently evaluating the effects of adopting ASU 2017-09 on its consolidated financial statements but the adoption is not expected to have a significant impact as of the filing of this report.